 - To create and sustain sacred space, enter the session with respect and awareness.
-Turn on your camera if it doesn’t turn on automatically upon entering the room.
-By seeing one another we can feel each other’s presence and support.
+We encourage turning on your camera if it doesn’t turn on automatically upon entering the room.
+By seeing one another we can better feel each other’s presence and support.
 Please be mindful of what appears on your screen to avoid creating distractions.
 All microphones will be muted by default except those of designated practice leaders.

 - When you register for a given 24-hour Zoom session, you will be sent a unique link enabling you to enter that session.
 You must register to participate.
 If you know others who might like to participate, refer them to cybersangha.net so they can learn more and register.

-Materials you’ll need to support your practice will be translated into multiple languages, and will be added to this section as they are made available.
+Text of the guided meditation has been translated into multiple languages and is accessible via links below.
 Note that any page of this website can be automatically translated into the language of your choice by clicking the “Translate” link (globe icon) in the top menu.
 The Google Translate tool isn’t perfect, but it can help you to navigate the site.

-Marcy Vaughn joins Tenzin Wangyal Rinpoche as practice leader.
-Marcy has been a practitioner of Tibetan Buddhism for more than 45 years and graduated in the first class of the master’s program in contemplative psychotherapy at Naropa University.
+Marcy Vaughn has been a practitioner of Tibetan Buddhism for more than 45 years and graduated in the first class of the master’s program in contemplative psychotherapy at Naropa University.
 Currently a therapist in private practice in Pennsylvania, USA, Marcy teaches meditation classes and leads retreats that explore imagery and voice in the healing process.
 Marcy edited the books Tibetan Sound Healing, Awakening the Sacred Body, Awakening the Luminous Mind, and Spontaneous Creativity, all by Tenzin Wangyal Rinpoche.
 She helped design and teaches in The 3 Doors Academy, a three-year training program bringing contemplative practices to a secular world.